codyde/pyhackathon/1 - Getting Started/README.md

 examplefunction('ugly')
 ```

-Using F Strings we can feed our value directly into a string, in this case, we have simplified the code, and made it more readabl.
+Using F Strings we can feed our value directly into a string, in this case, we have simplified the code, and made it more readable.
+At the end, our function executes, calling Chris's Slaters statement of work ugly.
+Poor Chris.